Output

 - Parameters:

-skip (float) – Specified the amount of initial samples to be skipped, either directly if
+skip (float) – Specifies the amount of initial samples to be skipped, either directly if

 - Returns: